UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 ---
-title: How to deploy an SQL template to Azure Stack using PowerShell | UKCloud Ltd
+title: How to deploy an SQL template to Azure Stack Hub using PowerShell | UKCloud Ltd
-description: Learn how to deploy an SQL template to Azure Stack using PowerShell
+description: Learn how to deploy an SQL template to Azure Stack Hub using PowerShell
 services: azure-stack
 author: Chris Black
 reviewer: BaileyLawson